Driving without insurance in Delaware

 Penalties for driving without insurance in Delaware

 Driving without insurance in Delaware carries serious penalties.
-If you are found to be driving without insurance, you could receive a minimum fine of $1,500 for a first offense.
+If you are found to be driving without insurance, you could receive a fine of at least $1,500 for a first offense.
 For each subsequent offense committed within three years, you could be fined $3,000.
 After two or more offenses, you could face driver’s license suspension for up to six months.

 To ensure that drivers have proper insurance coverage, Delaware uses an online verification system to randomly audit vehicles.
-This makes it easier to catch drivers who do not have insurance and therefore, reduce the number of uninsured drivers on the road.
+This makes it easier to catch drivers who do not have insurance and therefore, reduces the number of uninsured drivers on the road.

 If you are audited and found to be driving without proper insurance coverage, you will likely be required to pay a fine.
 When you do obtain the required coverage, a prior lapse will likely result in higher premiums and you may be considered a high-risk driver, costing you more in the long run.
 The table below includes the fines you may receive for some of the most common violations:

-Reason for fee | Fee amount |
+Reason for penalty | Fee amount |

 ---|---|